GoogleCloudPlatform/click-to-deploy/k8s/influxdb/README.md

 # Overview
 InfluxDB is an open source database for storing time series data.
 The source of time series data may come from logging and monitoring systems and IoT devices.

-This is a single instance version of InfluxDB.
+This is a single-instance version of InfluxDB.

 If you are interested in enterprise version of InfluxDB or you would like to learn more about InfluxDB in general, please, visit [InfluxDB website](https://www.influxdata.com/).